Ongoing service disruptions

 - Choose Create on-demand backup.

-- You can also use a backup plan to create backups.
-If you use this method, then make sure that you activated the VSS checkbox in your backup plan.
+You can also use a backup plan to create backups.
+If you use this method, then make sure that you select the Windows VSS checkbox in your backup plan.

 Note: Your EC2 instance must not be in the Stopped state when the VSS backup is running.